Billy Cox: 1990s

+In 1993, Cox, Buddy Miles, and a relative of Jimi Hendrix, Riki Hendrix appeared on stage to play at a tribute event for Jimi Hendrix.

 In 1995, Cox along with Mitchell, Redding and Miles began participating in Hendrix tributes and tours.
 In 1999, Cox appeared on the late Bruce Cameron's album, Midnight Daydream, that included other Hendrix alumni Mitchell and Miles along with Jack Bruce and others.
 Cox has also performed some dates along with Mitchell and guitarist Gary Serkin with a Hendrix-tribute outfit called the Gypsy Sun Experience.

 Cox worked on First Rays of the New Rising Sun, Hendrix's fourth studio album, which was cut off by Hendrix's death.
 Cox has also been known to guest speak at University level music seminars.
-In this capacity he has been helpful to the aspiring musicians by spending time with them in discussion and demonstration sessions.
-This spirit of sharing and helping other musicians is similar to his former bandleader Hendrix's vision of providing musicians with a no-pressure (including cost breaks if needed) recording environment in the now legendary Electric Lady studios located in Greenwich Village.
+In this capacity, he spends time with aspiring musicians in discussion and demonstration sessions at Electric Lady Studios.

 2000s

 In 2004, Miles reunited yet again with Cox of the Band of Gypsys to re-record songs from the original live album of 1970 with guitarists Eric Gales, Kenny Olsen, Sheldon Reynolds, Andy Aledort and Gary Serkin.
-The album, titled The Band Of Gypsys Return, was released in 2006.
+The album, titled The Band of Gypsys Return, was released in 2006.

 Cox currently plays with the Experience Hendrix, a semi-regular touring Hendrix tribute band featuring top guitarists and former Hendrix collaborators.
 Cox's solo album Last Gypsy Standing was released in 2009.

 In 2009, he was inducted into the Musicians Hall of Fame and Museum in Nashville.

 2010s

 Today, Billy Cox owns a video production company.
 He has produced numerous blues and a myriad of gospel shows.
 He co-authored the books Jimi Hendrix Sessions and Ultimate Hendrix with John McDermott and Eddie Kramer.
 Cox has been the recipient of numerous awards and honors, including these: In 2009 he was inducted into The Musicians Hall of Fame; he received the Founders Award in 2010, given by Microsoft co-founder Paul Allen.
 In 2011, Cox was inducted into the West Virginia Music Hall Of Fame.
 He released Old School Blue Blues in 2011, and continues to tour with "The Experience Hendrix Tour" each year and his own Band of Gypsys Experience.
 He released the single "Run" featuring the androgynous singer and songwriter Marlon Alarm in November 2011, and his latest release, Unfiltered, came out in late 2014.
-On June 23, 2019, Cox was inducted into the Rhythm and Blues Music Hall of Fame along with his band mates, Hendrix and Miles for their groundbreaking work as the Band of Gypsys.
+On June 23, 2019, Cox was inducted into the Rhythm and Blues Music Hall of Fame along with his bandmates, Hendrix and Miles for their groundbreaking work as the Band of Gypsys.
 Cox was on hand to accept the award in Detroit, Michigan, and performed with guitarist Dani Robinson and drummer Richie Monica.